syntasso/kratix-docs/docs/main/05-reference/05-resource-requests/02-workflows.md

 Kratix scans for these files and ignores all other files in the `/metadata` directory.

-## Pipeline runs
+## Running Workflows

-A pipeline is run on each Resource Request reconciliation loop.
+The workflows are executed on each reconciliation loop for a Resource Request.
 Kubernetes reconciles on a number of different actions including, but not limited to:

+- On the creation of a new Resource
 - Regular interval (default: 10 hours, not currently configurable)
 - Recreating or restarting the Kratix Controller
-- A change to the Resource Request (not yet supported)
+- A change to the Resource Request

 <br/>
 All pipelines should be idempotent as there is a guarantee that